 CM: Ante Zanetic

-He earned 15 caps for the Yugoslavia national team, and participated in the 1960 European Nations' Cup.
-He deflected to the West in 1961 and moved to Belgium, where he played for for Club Brugge K.V. and Racing White.
+Ante Zanetic earned 15 caps for the Yugoslavia national team, and participated in the 1960 European Nations' Cup.
+He deflected to the West in 1961 when his club team Hajduk Split was playing in Germany and moved to Belgium, where he played for for Club Brugge K.V. and Racing White.

 CM: Luka Modric

-He was considered one of the best Yugoslavian players ever. he played for FK Partizan before moving to play for Koln in Germany.
+He was considered one of the best Yugoslavian players ever.
+He played for FK Partizan before moving to play for Koln in Germany.
+Internationally, he played between 1942 and 1943 twice for the Independent State of Croatia, and between 1946 and 1955 he played 55 times for the Yugoslav national team scoring seven goals.
+Participating at the Olympic Games 1948 and 1952 he won the silver medal on both occasions.
 He also participated in the FIFA World Cups of 1950 and 1954.

 AM/CM: Zvonimir Boban